vexx32/PSKoans/CONTRIBUTING.md

     - Git is now set up!
 3. Clone Repository
     - Create a folder where you would like to put your local repository and Change your PowerShell directory to that location
-    - Find the URl of your fork and run: `git clone https://github.com/$YOURNAME/PSKoans`
+    - Find the URL of your fork and run: `git clone https://github.com/$YOURNAME/PSKoans`
         - This will make a local copy of your fork.
 4. Make Changes!
     - Fix some bugs, write some code!
 Save your work!